Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_snowflake_data_governance/tb_zts_data_governance.md

 >

 ### Step 1 - Creating a Mapping Table
-To begin our Row Level Security journey we will start by creating a `row_policy_map` table that will serve as our Mapping Table which a row access policy condition can reference to filter the query result set.
+To begin our Row Level Security journey we will start by creating a `row_policy_map` table that will serve as our Mapping Table which a Row Access Policy condition can reference to filter the query result set.

-Let's now kick off the first two queries in this section which will assume the `sysadmin` Role and create our mapping table that will accept Roles and the City they should have permission to see.
+Let's now kick off the first two queries in this section which will assume the `sysadmin` Role and create our Mapping Table that will accept Roles and the City they should have permission to see.

 ```
 USE ROLE sysadmin;